 Example #2: William Wilson (By Edgar Allan Poe)

 William Wilson, a short story by Edgar Allan Poe, follows the theme of doppelganger.
 William, the protagonist, meets another boy in school, who had the same name and looked surprisingly like him.
 He dressed like him, and even walked like him.
 The only difference between them was that William’s doppelganger could only talk in a whisper.

 The doppelganger haunts William all his life.
 Worn out by interference from his double in his affairs, William stabs him, only to discover – looking in the mirror –that he has stabbed himself.
 He hears the voice of his rival as if it was his own:

 “In me didst thou exist—and, in my death, see by this image, which is thine own, how utterly thou hast murdered thyself.”

-He means that the human soul is a mixture of evil and good and Hyde is the manifestation of the evil that existed in Dr. Jekyll.
+He means that the human soul is a mixture of evil and good, and Hyde is the manifestation of the evil that existed in Dr. Jekyll.
 As a respectable Victorian gentleman, Jekyll can never fulfill the evil desires existing in him.
-Therefore, he separates his “evil-self” and gave him a separate identity.
+Therefore, he separates his “evil-self,” giving him a separate identity.

-A survey of Doppelganger examples leads one to conclude that this literary device serves a variety of purposes in literature.
-It may be used to show the “other self” of a character that he or she has not discovered yet.
-This “other self” could be the darker side of the character that troubles or the brighter side that motivates.
-Hence, it helps writers to portray complex characters.
+A survey of doppelganger examples leads one to conclude that this literary device serves a variety of purposes in literature.
+It may be used to show the “other self” of a character, which he or she has not discovered yet.
+This “other self” could be the darker side of the character that troubles, or the brighter side that motivates.
+Hence, the use of doppelganger helps writers to portray complex characters.

 Moreover, doppelganger gives rise to a conflict in a story.
-The doppelganger acts in a way that promises dire consequences for the main character that puts in efforts to undo the actions of his double.
-Sometimes, the conflict is an inner one where a character tries to understand himself by understanding his doppelganger.
+The doppelganger acts in a way that promises dire consequences for the main character, who puts in efforts to undo the actions of his double.
+Sometimes, the conflict is an inner one, where a character tries to understand himself by understanding his doppelganger.